markus-zzz/myc64-pocket/README.md

 This is a go at wrapping up my very much work in progress C64 emulator for the Analogue Pocket.
 The emulator core itself [MyC64](https://github.com/markus-zzz/myc64) was something that I started working on as a hobby project during summer of 2020.
-Sporadically over the years I have put some effort into it but overall **it is quite far from complete**.
+Sporadically over the years I have put some effort into it.
+Finally it is approaching some level of usefulness.

 ## Setup